Action Plans and Roadmaps

 Circular economy approach

-Reduction of use of disposables
+Reduction of the use of disposables

 Promotion of recycling